New Mexico: Taxation

-New Mexico is one of the largest tax havens in the U.S., offering numerous economic incentives and tax breaks on personal and corporate income.
+New Mexico's state income tax is the highest in the American Southwest outside California and higher than every state bordering it, ranging from 1.7% to a maximum of 5.9%.
+Yet in some contexts New Mexico has been described as a somewhat favorable state regarding corporate income.
 It does not levy taxes on inheritance, estate, or sales.
 Personal income tax rates range from 1.7% to 5.9% within five income brackets; the top marginal rate was increased from 4.9% in 2021 per a 2019 law.
 Active-duty military salaries are exempt from state income tax, as is income earned by Native American members of federally recognized tribes on tribal land.

 New Mexico imposes a Gross Receipts Tax (GRT) on many transactions, which may even include some governmental receipts.
 This resembles a sales tax but, unlike the sales taxes in many states, it applies to services as well as tangible goods.
 Normally, the provider or seller passes the tax on to the purchaser; however, legal incidence and burden apply to the business, as an excise tax.
 GRT is imposed by the state and by some counties and municipalities.
 As of 2021, the combined tax rate ranged from 5.125% to 9.063%.

 Property tax is imposed on real property by the state, by counties, and by school districts.
 In general, personal use personal property is not subject to property taxation.
 On the other hand, property tax is levied on most business-use personal property.
 The taxable value of property is one-third the assessed value.
 A tax rate of about 30 mills is applied to the taxable value, resulting in an effective tax rate of about 1%.
 In the 2005 tax year, the average millage was about 26.47 for residential property, and 29.80 for non-residential property.
 Assessed values of residences cannot be increased by more than 3% per year unless the residence is remodeled or sold.
 Property tax deductions are available for military veterans and heads of household.

 A 2021 analysis by the nonprofit Tax Foundation placed New Mexico 23rd in business tax climate; its property taxes were found to be the least burdensome in the U.S., while taxation for unemployment insurance and on corporations each ranked as the ninth least burdensome.